scandrews/MusicDisplayer/README.md

 *********************

-This version implements the React front end in a limited way, but does display the metadata
+This version implements the React front end
+The contents of a directory are displayed and if a file is clicked the meta data is displayed the back button moves to the directory above the current the current path is displayed

 *********************